JpJoubert777/EHN-2020-prac-2/README.md

 23 April 2020
 Group 20

-Please download and open this readme.md in a text editor as github is hiding some of the parameters for some reason.

 Open a terminal in the same folder as the source files.
 Compile: Type "make" and hit enter.